hkamran80/articles/markdown/articles/2023-04-24-installing-newer-python-amazon-ec2.md

-I needed to build Python from source, so I started by updating packages in [`YUM`](https://en.wikipedia.org/wiki/Yum_(software)), the package manager for Red Hat Enterprise Linux, CentOS, Fedora, and Amazon Linux 2, repositories with `sudo yum update`.
+I needed to build Python from source, so I started by updating packages in [`YUM`](https://en.wikipedia.org/wiki/Yum_(software)), the package manager for Red Hat Enterprise Linux, CentOS, Fedora, and Amazon Linux 2, with `sudo yum update`.
 Then I installed some development dependencies, namely the aptly-named "Development Tools" group and a few others, with the following.

 ```bash
 sudo yum groupinstall "Development Tools"